haorangan/scribeAI/README.md

-ScribeAI is a project that turns handwritten text from user-uploaded images into digital text.
-The heart of the system is an algorithm that classifies letters using thresholding, noise reduction, and bounding box detection with OpenCV.
-After isolating each letter, we pass the bounding boxes to a CNN trained on the EMNIST dataset for classification.
+ScribeAI is a small project I decided to work on that turns handwritten text from user-uploaded images into digital text.
+The core of the project is an algorithm that classifies letters using thresholding, noise reduction, and bounding box detection with OpenCV.
+After isolating each letter, I pass the bounding boxes to a CNN trained on the EMNIST dataset for classification.

 Challenges

 While developing ScribeAI, I ran into some challenges, especially with the accuracy of letter recognition.
 The EMNIST dataset, which is great for single letters, didn’t quite cut it for full words, leading to some misclassifications—especially with messy handwriting or overlapping letters.
 The bounding boxes were also difficult to get right, especially when they overlapped or when letters were too close together to distinguish.

 Future Improvements